 In turn, cats remembered the kindness given to them by their female owners and returned the favor with warmth and loyalty.
 As a result of the fondness shown, the cats studied approached women more often than men and initiated contact with them more frequently.

 That’s not to say that cats don’t love their male owners.
 Your cat’s preference will come down to its personality – some animals will only respond to men.
 Cats that have been handled from a young age are more likely to develop close bonds with humans.
 Cats that haven’t are warier about the company that they keep.

 Do Cats See All Humans As Mothers?

 Cats view us as giant cats, not humans.
 Cats don’t adjust their behavior when they are around us.
 They purr, rub against our legs, and groom us with their tongues.
 This is what cats do to each other, and these behaviors suggest that cats don’t even see us as human, let alone male or female.

+There are certain behaviors cats use towards humans that they would towards their mothers.
+The most notable is when a cat kneads your body with its paws.
 Study.com explains that kittens knead their mother’s breast tissue to release milk.
 This behavior carries over into adulthood because cats associate kneading with something good.
 They also view both male and female humans as their surrogate mothers.

 A study published in Current Biology found that cats displayed attachment behaviors towards their owners, similar to those that babies and dogs show.
 These findings further suggest that humans adopt the mother role – cats can see human gender.

 Cats are biologically able to tell the difference between men and women based on their scents, sounds, and visual appearance, to an extent.
 Cats can’t use this information to tell if they are interacting with a man or woman.